Kommunicate-io/Kommunicate-Web-SDK/docs/docs/cordova-resolving-errors.md

+---
+id: cordova-resolving-errors
+title: Resolving Errors
+sidebar_label: Resolving Errors
+---

 #### Android support libraries/google versions conflict

-If using multiple plugins, you may get support libraries or firebase version conflict issues in android.
+If using multiple plugins that use support libraries or google dependencies, you may get support libraries or firebase version conflict issues in android.
 Use the below gradle script in your `app/platform/android/build.gradle` file's dependencies :

 ```